 Despite extensive in-person contact with customers, only half of U.S. employees working in the service industry were vaccinated for COVID-19 as of June 2021.
-Numerous factors have contributed to these low rates, including the lack of any paid time off for getting the shot or vaccine side effects, transportation to clinics and concern over the side effects of the virus.
+Numerous factors have contributed to these low vaccination rates, including the lack of any paid time off for getting the shot or vaccine side effects, transportation to clinics and concern over the side effects of the vaccines.

 The Shift Project set out to determine what barriers prevented service sector workers from getting vaccinated and interviewed nearly 9,000 employees from large firms from March through May 2021.

 Many service sector employees do not receive paid time off or any form of sick leave.
 Thus, employees without this benefit could experience financial hardship if they needed to take time off due to side effects from the vaccine.
 In fact, 50 percent of service workers who participated in the Shift Project’s research said they were unable to make the appointment.
 And, many have physically demanding jobs that are difficult to complete when feeling ill.

 Of all the respondents, 54 percent said they had paid sick leave, and vaccination rates were 15 percent higher in this subset.

 Many employers offered incentives or support to workers to remove barriers to getting inoculated.
 For example, Trader Joe’s, Krogers, and American Airlines are among companies that offered small bonuses to employees.
 Other corporations, including Aldi, Olive Garden and McDonald’s offered paid time off for getting the vaccine.
 Target even gave employees free rides to vaccination clinics.

 However, such incentives were far from universal, and many employers offered none at all.
 Of the respondents to the survey, only 41 percent said their employers offered an incentive or support.
 For companies that offered the vaccine, 68 percent of employees were vaccinated compared to 39 percent with no employer support.